foundersandcoders/tech-for-better-bot/README.md

 - Once the CF has looked over the application, and wishes to invite the applicant to a workshop, they should tick the `send_invitation` checkbox in Airtable.
 This will trigger the server to create a new issue in tech-for-better-leads with the initial labels added and send an invitation to the applicant with a link to workshops and a link to the PO agreement (note: the server is currently configured to run once every 30 minutes, so there may be a delay of up to 30 minutes before the new issues appear)
 - If the client has not booked into a workshop, the CF can send a reminder by checking the `send_invitation_reminder` checkbox in Airtable.
 - After the client has attended workshop 1, you can tick the `attended_workshop_1` checkbox, which will send out an email with an individualised link for the follow-up user research survey and update the labels on Github.
+- If the client hasn't yet returned their user survey results, then `follow_up_survey_received` will be unchecked.
+In order to nudge the client, check `send_survey_reminder` in Airtable.
+This will send out a reminder email, and `sent_survey_reminder` will be checked once that email is actually sent (could take up to 30 mins).
-- When the user research survey is received back, the contents of the survey will be automatically added to the existing issue and the labels will be updated.
+- When the user research survey is received back, `follow_up_survey_received` will be checked in Airtable, the contents of the survey will be automatically added to the existing issue, and the labels will be updated.
 - If `project_completed` is checked in Airtable, then feel free to check `send_exit_feedback`.
 This will send out the participant feedback form to the client, and `sent_exit_feedback` will also be ticked when that email is actually sent (it may take up to 30 mins).

 ## Contributing